logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-over-helm.md

 </div>

-Some values, like `daemonset.tolerations`, should be set like this:
+Some values, such as `daemonset.tolerations`, should be set as follows:

 ```shell
 --set daemonset.tolerations[0].key='value' \